"Get Your Worry-Free Jet Fan Installation Even If You've Had Problems With Other Contractors In The Past"

 Q. My house is completely different than any other house on earth; will you come out and look at my house just to see if the attic fan will help?

 A. Honestly, after over 25 years of doing this, there really is not too much that surprises us anymore; but we can come out, especially if you are considering a more complex whole house fan installation.
 For an attic fan there is usually no reason to come out first.
-If the attic fan will not help your situation; your technician will tell you so when he comes to do the work.
+If the attic fan will not help your situation; the Jet Fan Man will tell you so when he comes to do the work.
 He also may have other ideas for you if an attic fan is not appropriate.
 Read the following question and answer about required conditions for attic fans.

 Q. What structural conditions in my home are necessary for an attic fan to work right and help my situation?